Panama Canal Cruise

 Soon the pilot boat was approaching us.
 This pilot will board our ship and take us through the first three locks, then leave the ship.
 When we approach the Gatun locks, another pilot will join us to take us through those locks.

 The first "landmark" we came to is the "Bridge of the Americas".
 The bridge was built in 1962, but is one of the limiting factors to ships getting through the canal, especially now that the new locks are being built to accommodate larger ships (see Panama Canal Expansion).
 Clearance is about 200 feet and some of the larger ships, especially container ships, that will fit into the new locks cannot get under the bridge.
-They'll probably have to replace this bridge, sometime in the future, with a higher one.
+The Centennial Bridge was built in 2004 to replace this bridge but the Bridge of the Americas is still being used.
+The Centennial Bridge is 15km north of the Bridge of the Americas.

 A little later, we reached the first locks, the Miraflores locks.
 This set of locks contains two chambers and will lift us to 54 feet above sea level to Miraflores Lake.
 Then we will sail across Miraflores Lake to the Pedro Miguel locks which will lift us about 31 feet to the level of Gatun Lake, which is nominally at 85 feet above sea level.